Child Custody Attorneys Catering To Your Needs

 Child Custody And Relocation

 Disputes often arise when one parent wants to move away with the child.
-Our lawyers have more than 20 years of experience handling these complex disputes.
+Each of our lawyers has 30 years of experience handling these complex disputes.
 Whether you want to take your child out of state to live with you, or you are worried because the child’s other parent wants to move away and you want the child to remain in your state, we can help.